Community Industry Awards Scoring Process

 Judges also select ONE nominee in their category whom they believe should win the overall award of Community of the Year or Community Professional of the Year.*

-*Please note, the 2024 CMX Community Industry Awards will not have the Community of the Year or Community Professional of the Year awards
+Note, after 2023, CMX Community Industry Awards will not include the Community of the Year or Community Professional of the Year awards

 The Scoring